-How Do Courts Determine Custody?
+How Do Texas Courts Determine Child Custody?

 In determining questions of conservatorship, possession, and access to a child, the court’s primary consideration is always the child’s best interest.
-Courts consider a number of factors in determining a child’s best interest, including, but not limited to:

 - The child’s desires.

-- The child’s emotional and physical needs.
+- The current emotional and physical needs of the child.